darischen/dchen/client/public/markdown/darischen.md

 ---

 ## Quick Summary
-- Details 7 projects complete with GitHub Links, images, and a quick summary of each project.
+- Details 8 projects complete with GitHub Links, images, and a quick summary of each project.

-- Resume is provided as a series of dropdowns and a downloadable PDF.
+- Resume is displayed using iFrame and is downloadable as a PDF.

 - Domain name claimed on namecheap.com

 - Website hosting from Vercel.

+- React and Tailwind CSS used for the front-end.

 ---